RJP43/LiliElbe_EngagedLearners/ProjectDocs/encodingGuidelines.md

 Example:
 wegenerE (assigned), Einar Wegener (person), Einar Wegener | Einar | Mr. Wegener
 barkerBob (suggested), Robert Barker (person), Bobby Boy

+#### Project Team Member IDs
+A list of some team IDs can be found [here](https://github.com/RJP43/LiliElbe_EngagedLearners/issues/35#issuecomment-476646163); otherwise, please verify with Rebecca or Emily.

 ### Mimicking Print Stylistic Renderings
 _note: When text is copied from a Word Document with stylings (underline, bold, etc.) the stylings disappear; therefore, it is necessary for you to refer to the facsimile images of the document and the original Word Document transcription.
 Use the encoding below to capture such instances of word stylings._